Seneca Lake AVA: History

 The next significant change for the Seneca Lake grape growing and wine producing industry occurred during the late 1950s and 1960s.
-Two young European viticultural pioneers named Charles Fournier and Dr. Konstantin Frank began to research and experiment with Vinifera grapes in the Finger Lakes Region.
-Fournier and Frank’s research led them to Seneca Lake where they found the most favorable microclimates conducive for growing Vinifera grapes.
+Two young European vintner pioneers named Charles Fournier and Konstantin Frank began to research and experiment with Vitis vinifera in the Finger Lakes Region.
+Fournier and Frank's research led them to Seneca Lake where they found the most favorable micro-climates conducive for growing Vinifera grapes.
 In the early 1970s, Fournier planted 20 acre of Vinifera on the east side of Seneca Lake.
 At the same time, a German native named Hermann Wiemer bought and planted 140 acre of Vinifera on the west side of Seneca Lake.
-The success of these two vineyards along with the establishment of a wine research program at the New York State Agricultural Experiment Station in Geneva (which had been banned since its opening) helped to start the revitalization of Seneca Lake in the grape growing and wine producing industry.
+The success of these two vineyards along with the establishment of a wine research program at the New York State Agricultural Experiment Station in Geneva helped to start the revitalization of Seneca Lake in the grape growing and wine producing industry.